rtlnl/phoenix/README.md

 - [ ] Improve SWAG definitions for public APIs
 - [ ] Improve SWAG definitions for internal APIs
 - [ ] Add more tests with edge cases
+- [ ] Setup MinIO instead of Localstack